5.7 'Learning to participate' through formal, non-formal and informal learning

 - Encouraging active participation and engagement in the local community.

 The revised Youth Law of 2016 has implemented a system of quality assurance for non-formal education.
-The objectives and organisation of the quality assurance process are summarised in an additional document.
-Specific evaluation instruments have been introduced and published on the homepage of the ministry of Education, Children and Youth.
+The objectives and organisation of the quality assurance process have been defined by the framework of non-formal education for open youth work in 2017 (see: Quality Assurance).

 Teachers, trainers, non-formal education workers and youth workers are offered the opportunity to receive training and certification related to the development of social and civic competences.
 The National Youth Service is the main provider of training opportunities in the field of non-formal education (for an overview of the various training activities, see: agenda.snj.lu) The Training Institute of National Education (IFEN; Institut de formation de l'Éducation nationale) provides training courses for elementary and secondary school teachers in civic education.